jinwookjungs/jinwookjungs.github.io/index.md

 #### **Domestic Journals and Conferences**
 1. Jingon Lee, **Jinwook Jung**, Youngsoo Shin, “Fast Timing Analysis of Full Custom Digital Circuits with Accurate Gate RC Modeling,” *The 25th Korean Conference on Semiconductors*, Feb.
 2018.
 (In Korean)
 1. Inhak Han, **Jinwook Jung**, Youngsoo Shin, “Optimizing Timing Margin for Timing Closure, Area, and Power,” *The 23rd Korean Conference on Semiconductors*, Feb.
 2016.
 (In Korean)
-1. **Jinwook Jung**, Youngsoo Shin, “Managing Power Consumption and Clock Skew using Mesh Clock Net- work with Multiple Subtrees,” *The 22nd Korean Conference on Semiconductors*, Feb.
+1. **Jinwook Jung**, Youngsoo Shin, “Managing Power Consumption and Clock Skew using Mesh Clock Network with Multiple Subtrees,” *The 22nd Korean Conference on Semiconductors*, Feb.
 2015.
 (In Korean)
-1. Inhak Han, **Jinwook Jung**, Youngsoo Shin, “Simultaneous Fixing Hold Violations of Best and Worst Cor- ners,” *The 22nd Korean Conference on Semiconductors*, Feb.
+1. Inhak Han, **Jinwook Jung**, Youngsoo Shin, “Simultaneous Fixing Hold Violations of Best and Worst Corners,” *The 22nd Korean Conference on Semiconductors*, Feb.
 2015.
 (In Korean)
 1. **Jinwook Jung**, Dongsoo Lee, Youngsoo Shin, “Design and Optimization of Mesh Clock Network with Multi-Level Clock Gating,” *The 21st Korean Conference on Semiconductors*, Jan.
 2014.
 (In Korean)
 1. Yuta Kimi, **Jinwook Jung**, Yohei Nakata, Hiroshi Kawaguchi, and Masahiko Yoshimoto, “Spin-Transfer Torque RAM Cache Energy Reduction using Zero-Data Flags,” *Technical Report of IEICE*, vol. 113, no. 1, ICD2013-10, pp. 47–52, Apr.
 2013.
 (In Japanese)
 1. **Jinwook Jung**, Yohei Nakata, Shunsuke Okumura, Hiroshi Kawaguchi, and Masahiko Yoshimoto, “A Variation-Aware Low-Voltage Set-Associative Cache with Mixed-Associativity,” *Technical Report of IEICE*, vol. 112, no. 170, ICD2012-31, pp. 1-6, Aug, 2012.
 (In Japanese)